agraef/agraef.github.io/README.md

 * The [Pure LAC09 examples](https://github.com/agraef/pure-lac09) are back!
 You can also download them as a [tarball](https://github.com/agraef/pure-lac09/archive/1.0.tar.gz) or a [zip archive](https://github.com/agraef/pure-lac09/archive/1.0.zip) again.
 These are the accompanying materials for my presentation "Signal Processing in the Pure Programming Language" at the Linux Audio Conference 2009 at Parma, with some minor touches for compatibility with present-day Pure.
 They were originally on Pure's GoogleCode page, but got lost when GC closed its doors.
 Since the paper and the accompanying materials are still valid and may still be useful for Pure users, they have found a new home on Github now.

-* The Purr Data [Github mirror][21] provides a one-stop shop for Jonathan Wilkes' new cross-platform variant of Pd-l2ork (a Pd version with a much improved GUI and lots of bundled externals).

 * **New** [Raptor](https://github.com/agraef/raptor-lua): An aleatoric arpeggiator and real-time algorithmic composition program based on the mathematical music theories of the contemporary composer and pioneer of computer music [Clarence Barlow](https://en.wikipedia.org/wiki/Clarence_Barlow).
 Now at version 6, which is the most recent Lua-based version.
 (The program is implemented as a Pd patch, but the algorithmic composition core is written in Lua, so you'll need [pd-lua](https://github.com/agraef/pd-lua) to run the patch.)

 * [rigkontrol](https://bitbucket.org/agraef/rigkontrol) is a Pd patch which translates control signals from Native Instrument's [Guitar Rig Kontrol](http://www.soundonsound.com/sos/sep04/articles/niguitar.htm#2) foot switch to MIDI CC.
 You'll find this patch useful if you have a Rig Kontrol device lying around which you want to put to good use by hooking it up to your DAW or other MIDI-capable hard- and software.
 No special externals or addons are required, so the patch should work with any Pd flavor out there.
 Only the Rig Kontrol 1 (the original blue one) is supported right now, but adjusting the patch to later GR Kontrol versions should be a piece of cake. :)